ohata-toast/GameTalk/en/unity-guide.md

 ### IsInitialized

-GameTalk SDK의 초기화 여부를 확인합니다.
+Check whether the GameTalk SDK is initialized.

 **API**